How it works

 For many cases greater than 95% fading of the tattoo may be achieved.
 However, size, colours and quality of the tattoo are all factors that will influence the effectiveness of the treatment.
 There are many types of tattoo inks used over the world, none of which are regulated.
 Therefore, not knowing the ink used, or how deeply it was applied makes it extremely difficult for the treating clinician to predict the degree of fading you may expect or the number of treatments you will need to undergo.
 Generally patients require 6 or more treatments which can be performed at 6 to 8 week intervals.

 Tattoo Removal - Safety

 This laser has minimal chance of side effects.
 As the light pulses are very short and directed, there is no damage to surrounding skin.
-Furthermore, the Revlite may be used on all skin types.
+Furthermore, the Pastelle may be used on all skin types.
 The clinicians at the Facial Rejuvenation Clinic are highly trained and very attentive to each individual client meaning your treatment will be carried out in a responsible and professional environment.

 Tattoo Removal - Fact Sheet